plindborg/owc/privacy_fishing_memories.md

 **Effective date:** February 27, 2026

-Fishing does not collect, store, or share personal data.
+Fishing Memories does not collect, store, or share personal data.

 ## Data We Do Not Collect
 - No accounts, email addresses, or identifiers are collected.